Mixed Bipolar Episodes

 What Are the Risks of Mixed Episodes in Bipolar Disorder?

 The most serious risk of mixed bipolar disorder is suicide.
 People with bipolar disorder are 10 to 20 times more likely to commit suicide than people without bipolar disorder.
-Tragically, 8% to 20% of people with bipolar disorder eventually lose their lives to suicide.
+Tragically, about 10-15% of people with bipolar disorder eventually lose their lives to suicide.

 Evidence shows that during mixed episodes, people may be at even higher risk for suicide than people in episodes of bipolar depression.

 Treatment reduces the likelihood of serious depression and suicide.
 Lithium in particular, taken long term, reduces the risk.

 People with bipolar disorder are also at higher risk for substance abuse.
 Nearly 60% of people with bipolar disorder abuse drugs or alcohol.
 Substance abuse is associated with more severe or poorly controlled bipolar disorder.

 What Are the Treatments for Mixed Episodes of Bipolar Disorder?

 Mixed episodes generally require treatment with medication.
 Unfortunately, mixed episodes are more difficult to control than other episode types of bipolar disorder.
 The main drugs used to treat mixed episodes are mood stabilizers and antipsychotics.

 While lithium is often considered a gold standard treatment for mania, it is thought to be less effective when mania and depression occur simultaneously, as in a mixed episode.
 Lithium has been used for more than 60 years to treat bipolar disorder.
 It can take weeks to work fully, making it better for maintenance treatment than for acute manic episodes.
 Blood levels of lithium must be monitored to avoid side effects.